STEM at Middlesex

 MATH 44.
 Advanced Topics in Mathematics – Problem Solving.
 Spring.
 The Department.
 4 meetings weekly.
 ExPRT Certificate eligible.
 This course focuses on mathematical problem solving.
 Everyday situations can lead an inquisitive problem solver to profound and far-reaching mathematical principles.
 Discussions accompanying the problems reinforce important techniques in discrete mathematics, and the solutions – which require verbal arguments – show that proofs and careful reasoning are at the core of doing mathematics.
 In addition, we will learn that asking good questions is just as important to the progress of mathematics as answering questions.
 This course will serve interested students seeking to improve their problem-solving knowledge and know-how.

 MATH 49.
 Advanced Topics in Mathematics – Pre-calculus.
 Fall, Spring.
 The Department.
 5 meetings weekly.
-Students may not take Math 49 concurrent with or subsequent to Math 39.
-This one-semester course is designed to prepare students who have shown significant interest in algebra for AP-level calculus, and the focus will be on problem solving using mathematical models to represent real world situations.
+Students may not take Math 49 concurrent with Math 39.
+This one-semester course is designed to prepare students who have shown significant interest in algebra for AP-level calculus.
+The focus of the course will be on problem solving using mathematical models to represent real world situations.
 Extensive detail is paid to polynomial and rational functions.
 Students will investigate sequences, series and limits.
 This course satisfies the prerequisite for all AP level math and economics courses.

 MATH 50.
 Differential Calculus.
 Spring.
 The Department.
 5 meetings weekly.
 Prerequisite: Math 49 and Permission of the Department.
 Students may not take Math 50 concurrent with or subsequent to Math 46.
 This in-depth course in calculus will develop and explore the concept of limit and then progress to the development of the derivative.
 Derivatives of polynomial, trigonometric, and exponential functions and their applications to graphing, velocity, acceleration, max-min problems, and related rates will be studied.

 MATH 65.
 Vector Calculus.
 Spring.
 The Department.
 4 meetings weekly.
 Prerequisite: Math 60.
 This course will be a study of multivariable calculus with attention paid to partial derivatives, multiple integrals and their applications, Stokes’ and Green’s theorems, and the related underpinnings of vector theory THIS COURSE WILL NOT BE OFFERED IN 2021-2022.

 Computer Science at Middlesex